 Individual rosettes flower only one time, usually around the age of 10 or 15 years.
 Some specimens, delay flowering until reaching 20 to 30 years of age.

 Mass plantings of Parry’s agave are extremely impressive.
-Every flowering plant will display a giant stalk reaching as 20 feet tall.
+Every flowering Artichoke agave plant will display a giant flower stalk reaching as 20′ feet tall.

-Each stalk has multiple side branches (up to 30), and every branch is graced with hundreds of fragrant, bright yellow flowers.
+Each flower spike has multiple side branches (up to 30), and every branch is graced with hundreds of fragrant, bright yellow flowers.

 When the flowers are in bud, the buds are red.
 When open, the flowers are a bright and impressive yellow.

-In the wild, the flowers usually bloom during the summer months.
+In the wild, Agave parryi usually blooms during the summer months.
 When the flowers end, seedpods form.

 The parent rosette dies after flowering.
 However, there should be ample offsets and suckers around the base of the mother plant to carry on.

-This structurally beautiful plant has very good looking evergreen grayish green or blue-gray leaves.
+The structurally beautiful Artichoke agave has very good looking evergreen grayish green or blue-gray leaves.
 The leaves are rigid, smooth, thick and oval or oblong.